GenDivers-Preis 2026

 GenDivers Award 2026

-for theses and qualification projects in the fields of gender & queer studies, advanced feminism, and diversity studies
+for theses and artistic graduation projects in the fields of gender & queer studies, advanced feminism, and diversity studies

-• The applicant's own artistic and/or scientific practice is understood as research in a defined research context,
+• The applicant's own artistic and/or scholarly practice is understood as research in a defined research context,

-• theoretical and conceptual concepts are reflected upon against the backdrop of structural and historical change,
+• theoretical and conceptual approaches are reflected upon against the backdrop of structural and historical change,

-• the issues addressed are shaped by a critique of normativity and/or recognize intersectional connections,
+• the issues addressed are shaped by a critique of normativity and/or recognise intersectional connections,

 • gender and sexuality are explicitly considered as categories of knowledge (reflection on gender-specific power and dominance relations, gender roles, forms of desire, etc.) and/or

-• the construction, deconstruction, and reconstruction of aspects of identification (gender, desire, race, class, religion/worldview, age, disability, etc.) are analyzed in visual, scenic, performative, music-related, and/or pedagogical forms/artistic processes.
+• the construction, deconstruction, and reconstruction of aspects of identification (gender, desire, race, class, religion/worldview, age, disability, etc.) are analysed in visual, scenic, performative, music-related, and/or pedagogical forms/artistic processes.

 The GenDivers prizes are open to students of all disciplines and are endowed as follows: